QMSS-G5063-2023/Group_A_Carbon-Emission/README.md

 - Brief description: This project dedicated to studying the differences in greenhouse gas emissions between countries and the measures they take to deal with greenhouse gas emissions.

-- Names and e-mail of all members:
+- Names and e-mails of all members:

 |  Name   | E-mail  |
 |  ---   | ---  |